dennisvr/vertx.glue/README.md

 ## Converter ##

 ### Goal ###
 Provide Observable methods for converting objects from and to other representations.
-Typically used to convert from and to JSON but supports conversion from and to any object.
+Typically used to convert from and to JSON but supports conversion from and to any object if an implementation is present.

 ### Example ###